prycey77/CV/README.md

 ## Richard Pryce
 ![codewars.com badge](https://www.codewars.com/users/prycey77/badges/small)

-I am a software engineer and recent graduate of Makers Academy.
+I am a A software engineer and recent graduate of Makers Academy.
 In my previous career I worked as a professional freelance double bass player.
-After years studying and working as a musician at the highest level, I was unable to work due to COVID.
-I took up my childhood hobby of coding and started seeing the potential tech has.
+After years studying and working as a musician at the highest level, I was unable to work due to COVID and I rediscovered my childhood hobby of coding.
+Solving problems through coding and tech gives me satisfaction I wasn’t getting from my previous career.
 I’ve always been passionate about tech.
-The way it is changing our lives and the speed of change really excites me.
-Coding challenges me in such a way that it drives me to be part of an industry that can make an impact.
+The way it is changing our lives, the speed of change and need for continual learning really excites me.
+Coding challenges me in such a way that it drives me to be part of an industry that can make a real impact.
 I became a successful musician due to my self-driven nature and ability to collaborate well with others - these skills are key for any developer.
-I am currently contributing to an open source inventory manager app and learning key tech for 'DevOps' roles such as AWS, Terraform and IaC.